Vihari in fray for maiden ton as India reach 336/7 at lunch on Day 2

 Resuming at the overnight score of 264 for five, India lost Rishabh Pant (27) on the opening delivery of the day.
 Pant was cleaned up by West Indies skipper Jason Holder (4/62) with an inswinger as the batsman leaned for a drive.

-Jadeja did all the hard work but gave away his wicket when it mattered.
-He played a patient knock of 16 off 69 balls but just when it was time to carry on, he top-edged a Rahkeem Cornwall (2/97) delivery to Darren Bravo at mid-on while going for a big slog.
+Jadeja did the all the hardwork but gave away his wicket when it mattered.
+He played a patient knock of 16 off 69 balls but just when it was time to carry on, he top-edged a Rahkeem Cornwall (2/97) delivery to Darren Bravo at mid-on while going on for a big slog.
 Vihari and Jadeja shared 38 runs off exactly 10 overs for the seventh wicket.

 An over later, Vihari got a big reprieve when he was dropped by John Campbell off Cornwall at first slip.
 To add to West Indies' wounds, Vihari picked up two boundaries in the remaining balls of Cornwall's over to take India forward.

-Vihari and Ishant later added unbeaten 34 runs for the eighth wicket to take India home without any further damage.
+Vihari and Ishant later added unbeaten 34 runs for the eight wicket to take India home without any further damage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)